Before the Shot

 Structure

 There is no rigid schedule.
-The structure adapts to light, weather, and your level.
+The session adapts to light, weather, and your level of experience.

 -